viveknaskar/neon-db-demo/README.md

 # Neon Postgres Database demo with Spring Boot App

-This is a spring boot application to illustrate database CRUD operation with Neon pPostgres database.
+This is a spring boot application to illustrate database CRUD operation with Neon Postgres database.

 ## What is Neon Postgres database?